usnationalarchives/social-media-strategy/pages/goal4.md

 <em>Our social strategy and production team serves as a community manager and an internal resource for staff.
 We help our staff across the nation become a cohesive community that seizes opportunities to develop special media skill sets and works together to make the biggest impact.</em>

-4.1 &nbsp;<strong>Create a social strategy and production team.</strong> The social strategy and production team has a well-supported staff who specialize in ongoing development and innovation in social media.
+<span id="g1">4.1</span> &nbsp;<strong>Create a social strategy and production team.</strong> The social strategy and production team has a well-supported staff who specialize in ongoing development and innovation in social media.

 Action: We assemble a team that can focus, provide direction for, and support the agency’s social media needs.
 Managers and supervisors assign tasks and provide direction and guidance for the cross-departmental team.
 Putting together the right team will require identifying staff members, developing skillsets, and providing a structure for the group to operate within.

 Action: We define and refine task areas that support the professional development of NARA staff in social media management.
 Members of the team will take leadership roles in serving and providing training in the following areas.

+&nbsp;

 <div>
 <table>